 - Negotiate technical dependencies.
 Similarly, an important responsibility of the Architecture Owner team is to work through technical dependencies within the solution being developed by the program.

 - Govern the program.
-The program must be governed, both internally within the program itself while still operating under the aegis of your organization’s overall IT governance strategy.
+The program must be governed, both internally within the program itself while still operating under the aegis of your organization’s overall strategy.
 Program-level metrics, particularly those tracking the progress of sub-teams and the quality being delivered, are vital to successful coordination within the program.
-Sub-teams should also be working to common conventions, ideally those of the organization but in some cases specific to the program itself (perhaps your solution is pioneering a new user interface look-and-feel or new data storage conventions).
+Sub-teams should also be working to common conventions, ideally those of the organization but in some cases specific to the program itself.
 Programs, because of their size and because they are usually higher risk, often have more rigorous reporting requirements for senior management so as to provide greater transparency to them.
 The implication is that a program’s dashboard often has a more robust collection of measures on display.

 Workflow With Other Teams

 The following diagram overviews the major workflows that a disciplined agile program is associated with.
 Note that feedback is implied in the diagram.
 For example, where you see the Technology Roadmap and Guidance flow from Enterprise Architecture to Program Management there is an implied feedback loop from the program to the enterprise architects.
 Also note that the workflows do not necessarily imply that artifacts exist.
 For example, the data guidance workflow from Data Management could be a conversation with a data management person, it could be a concise description of data standards, or it could be detailed meta data – or combinations thereof.
 A second example would be a program providing their development intelligence to the Governance team through automated rollup of metric data via your organizations dashboard technology.